ZipRecruiter/chromedriver-proxy/README.md

  * Reuse browsers.
 The browser will be cleaned between each selenium session.
  * Connect to Chromedriver from remote host without modifying the whitelist
  * Record video and upload the video to s3.
-Compatible with chrome in headless mode. (chrome 63+)
+Compatible with chrome in headless mode.
  * Set extra headers (chrome 64+ [bug](https://bugs.chromium.org/p/chromium/issues/detail?id=767683))
  * Evaluate script on each page load
  * Provide your own custom extensions.